zenlex/zenlex/README.md

 - JavaScript(ES6)

 ## Current Projects:
-I'm currently working on Javascript skills, drilling fundamentals, and improving my overall front end WebDev toolkit.
+I'm currently working on Javascript skills, drilling fundamentals, and improving my front end WebDev toolkit.

 I'm implementing a self-learning curriculum designed with my skills honed from my time teaching in universities, and administered by applying my experience from my life as Production Manager(so many trello boards...).

-I'm looking to collaborate on open source projects with entry level type needs and a community willing to exchange mentorship and knowledge for contribution.
+I'm looking to collaborate on projects with a community that values mentorship.

+I'm especially interested in work in the following areas:
+ - environmental conservation
-I'm particularly interested in environmental/ecological issues, civic/social justice issues, access to education and public resources, and government efficiency and transparency.
+ - access to education and public resources
+ - government efficiency and transparency

 Personal trivia:
 - Pronouns: he/him/his